sbkoth/sbkoth-intro-page/content/features/project-management.md

 # Program & Project Management

-I bring extensive experience managing complex enterprise initiatives across financial services and technology sectors, with expertise in both strategic program leadership and tactical project execution.
+We bring decades of collective experience managing complex enterprise initiatives across financial services and technology sectors.
+Our team excels in both strategic program leadership and tactical project execution, ensuring your critical business initiatives are delivered on time, within budget, and with measurable business impact.

 ## Program Management Capabilities